sergaben/KUSOSS/README.md

 In the Front-end you can find the GUI of the project which was build using [ReactJS](https://reactjs.org/)

 In the Backend you can find the processes and services used to populate the GUI.
+To build the backend the chosen language was [Scala](https://www.scala-lang.org/)